 supporting the broader community through organising events and online spaces, and doing talks

-- I co-organised both the first and second workshops at ACL (2024-5)
+- co-organised the first and second climate NLP workshops at ACL (2024-5)

-- I co-founded an online community for people working on Climate NLP, with an active Slack and monthly talks
+- co-founded an online, active community for people working on Climate NLP

 - impact, equity and community in our data science at Nesta (2024)